gaybro8777/airbnb_image_scraper/README.md

 **Step 1**:
 Fork this repo, then clone it somewhere onto your computer.

+You'll also need to install the pandas and requests packages if you don't have them.
+To do so, type into terminal:
+`pip install pandas
+ pip install requests`

 **Step 2**:
 Download a dataset containing Airbnb listing ID's.
 I used the Boston Airbnb Dataset (found [here](https://www.kaggle.com/airbnb/boston#listings.csv), just use listings.csv) for testing.
 However, any csv of listing ID's should work as long as you name the column 'id' for the ID column.